sachintyagi22/azure-templates/README.md

 ### What this deployment will do
 1. Create a new dataguard subscription.
 2. Create a managed identity and
-    * Assign it RBAC permissions for the AD tenant graph
     * Subscription contributor role on the data guard subscription
     * Reader role at the root tenant group
 3. Create a VNet in the dataguard subscription.